Why G12 LED Lamps Make Ideal Lighting Solutions for Museums

 Museums also have to restrict the amount of natural light they allow into their exhibition spaces, especially if they have lots of light sensitive materials inside, which could get damaged.
 The darker the museum, the greater the amount of artificial light it will need to provide to maintain a decent level of illumination and compensate for this.

-G12 LED lamps work extremely well in museums because of their generous servings of light, in terms of light intensity and amount of light delivered by the angle of the beam.
+G12 LED lamps work extremely well in museums and other public buildings because of their generous servings of light, in terms of light intensity and amount of light delivered by the angle of the beam.
 This LED lighting offers high visibility in a very smooth way and because of the energy efficient way in which the LED bulbs operates is highly cost effective even if the lights are being left on 24 hours a day, seven days a week.

 UPDATE: Why not take a look at our *new* 12w G12 - 1200 Lumens - equivalent to a 20w Metal Halide.